Advanced Vocab Words - Set 8 Flashcards

 39

-# Which vocabulary word means the following? v. to be deliberately ambiguous in order to hide the truth; to lie ## Footnote *Hint: starts with "p"*
+# Name the vocab term: v. to be deliberately ambiguous in order to hide the truth; to lie ## Footnote *Hint: starts with "p"*

 prevaricate ## Footnote synonyms: deceive, garble, misrepresent, equivocate, lie When questioned, he tended to _prevaricate_ rather than give a straight answer.